Turndown Ratio in Condensing Water Tube vs. Fire Tube Boilers (Part 1 of 2)

 Improving the efficiency of our example system may take two different directions.
 We could use more, smaller boilers with the 5:1 turndown.
 We could also keep the same boiler quantity but increase the turndown.

-The system could use (3) boilers of 4,000,000 BTUH with the 5:1 turndown.
+The system could use (3) boilers of 3,000,000 BTUH with the 5:1 turndown.
 I say 3 because the district still requires the N+1 redundancy.
-Now a single boiler can operate down to 800,000 BTUH.
-The boiler plant will have a 10:1 turndown and cycling will only occur 22% of the time.
+Now a single boiler can operate down to 600,000 BTUH.
+The boiler plant will have a 10:1 turndown and cycling will be eliminated for all practical purposes.
 This plant is much more efficient.
-Using (4) boilers at 3,000,000 BTUH will drop the cycling down to 16% of the time.

 The second option would be to use the same (2) 6,000,000 BTUH boilers but select them with 15:1 turndown.
-We previously saw that the lowest continuous operation would happen at 400,000 BTUH.
-This option leaves us with the two boilers and a plant where cycling would occur only 10% of the time.
+This option leaves us with two boilers and a plant where cycling would be eliminated.

 Water Tube and Fire Tube Boilers

-Most water tube-style boilers are capable of a 5:1 turndown.
-Firetube boilers will turn down to 8:1, 10:1, and some will go all the way to 15:1.
+Most water tube style boilers are capable of a 5:1 turndown.
+Firetube boilers will turn down to 5:1, 8:1, 10:1, 15:1, and some will go all the way to 20:1.
+The example here uses a 15:1 firetube boiler.
 What is the difference in the boilers that cause the difference?
 Does the choice affect cost, space, and hydronic design?
-Look for part 2 of this series in the R. L. Deppmann Monday Morning Minutes.
+Look at last week for the differences in these two designs.

 Subscribe to the Monday Morning Minute Blog